|

 countries voting in support, 4 voting against and 11 abstaining.

-have reversed their position and now support the Declaration.
+reversed their position and now support the Declaration.

 Today the Declaration is the most comprehensive international